 This program provides an avenue for registered technologists who have graduated from an associate or hospital-based program to obtain their bachelors degree.
 Classes are offered both on campus and online.
 See RT(R) Admission information.

 Please do not apply to the University of Missouri until after you have communicated with Student Services Advisor Cason Jones in order to have your transfer credits evaluated.
 If you have questions concerning the program itself, please contact the Director of Continuing Education/Professional Studies, Radiography Program, Mary Sebacher.
-Students who have completed an accredited program in radiography, have successfully passed the national certifying examination administered by the American Registry of Radiologic Technologists (ARRT) and have maintained their registration in good standing with the ARRT may seek a Bachelor of Health Science degree in Radiologic Sciences Radiography from the University of Missouri in the following manner:
+Students who have completed an accredited program in radiography, have successfully passed the national certifying examination administered by the American Registry of Radiologic Technologists (ARRT) and have maintained their registration in good standing with the ARRT may seek a Bachelor of Health Science in Clinical & Diagnostic Sciences emphasis in Radiography degree from the University of Missouri in the following manner:

 - Attain a minimum of 120 semester credit hours